Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Experiments

 \subsection{Implementation details}

 \textbf{Dataset}.
-Following existing practices~\cite{cai2022degradation,lin2022coarse,hu2022hdnet,huang2021deep}, we adopt the benchmark training dataset of CAVE~\cite{yasuma2010generalized}, which is composed of $32$ hyperspectral images with the spatial size as $512\times512$.
-Data augmentation techniques of rotation, flipping are employed.
+Following existing practices~\citep{cai2022degradation,lin2022coarse,hu2022hdnet,huang2021deep}, we adopt the benchmark training dataset of CAVE~\citep{yasuma2010generalized}, which is composed of $32$ hyperspectral images with the spatial size as $512\times512$.
+Data augmentation techniques of rotation, flipping are employed, producing $205$ different training scenes.
 For the federated learning, we equally split the training dataset according to the number of clients $C$.
-The local training dataset are kept and accessed confidentially by corresponding clients.
-We employ the widely-used simulation testing dataset for the quantitative evaluation, which consists of ten $256\times256\times28$ hyperspectral images collected from KAIST~\cite{choi2017high}.
-Besides, we use the real testing data with spatial size of $660\times660$ collected by a SD-CASSI system~\cite{Meng20ECCV_TSAnet} for the perceptual evaluation considering the real-world perturbations.
+The local training dataset are kept and accessed confidentially across clients.
+Note that one specific coded aperture determines a unique dataset according to \eqref{eq: dataset}, the resulting data samples for each client can be much more than $205/C$.
+We employ the widely-used simulation testing dataset for the quantitative evaluation, which consists of ten $256\times256\times28$ hyperspectral images collected from KAIST~\citep{choi2017high}.
+Besides, we use the real testing data with spatial size of $660\times660$ collected by a SD-CASSI system~\citep{Meng20ECCV_TSAnet} for the perceptual evaluation considering the real-world perturbations.

 \textbf{Hardware}.
-We collect CASSI systems from three agencies, each of which offers a series of coded apertures that corresponds to a unique distributions\footnote{More details can be found in Section~\ref{sec: distribution}.} as presented by federated settings in Fig.~\ref{fig: framework}.
+We collect and will release the first Snapshot Spectral Heterogeneous Dataset (SSHD) containing a series of practical SCI systems, from three agencies, each of which offers a series of coded apertures that correspond to a unique distribution\footnote{More illustrations and distribution visualizations of real collected coded apertures are in supplementary.} as presented by federated settings in Fig.~\ref{fig: framework}.
 No identical coded apertures exists among all systems.
-As introduced in Section~\ref{subsec: fed in HSI}, two types of data heterogeneity scenarios are discussed.
-For the case of \texttt{manufacturing discrepancy}, we directly assign CASSI systems from one source to form a client.
-Besides, we simulate the scenario of \texttt{hardware shaking} by distributing coded apertures from one source to different clients.
+For the case of inconsistent mask distributions, we directly assign hardware systems from one source to form a client.
+We simulate the scenario of non-overlapping masks by distributing coded apertures from one source to different clients.